josephmisiti/awesome-machine-learning/README.md

 * [acme](https://deepmind.com/research/publications/Acme) - An Open Source Distributed Framework for Reinforcement Learning that makes build and train your agents easily.
 * [Spinning Up](https://spinningup.openai.com) - An educational resource designed to let anyone learn to become a skilled practitioner in deep reinforcement learning
 * [Maze](https://github.com/enlite-ai/maze) - Application-oriented deep reinforcement learning framework addressing real-world decision problems.
 * [RLlib](https://github.com/ray-project/ray) - RLlib is an industry level, highly scalable RL library for tf and torch, based on Ray.
+It's used by companies like Amazon and Microsoft to solve real-world decision making problems at scale.

 <a name="ruby"></a>
 ## Ruby